 The burial sites are divided into Catholic, Anglican, Uniting Church, Bahai, Baptist and Latter Day Saints denominations.
 Other faiths are also represented including our local Serbian Orthodox community and there is a non-sectarian or general area.

-Your Obligations as a Licence Holder
+Your Obligations as an Interment Rights Holder

 As an interment right holder, you are required to make an application to the Cemetery each time you plan to use the site.
 You need to maintain any monumental work on the site.
 You also need to advise cemetery administration when you change your name and/or address.